giddyphysicist/ChainlinkHackathon2021/README.md

 The main driving module is the PetaBotDriver.py.
 This module schedules price queries at a specified time interval (defaults to every 30 minutes).
 Once the price is queried for 8 different currency pairs on both the chainlink mainnet price feed, as well as on the DODO price feed, the data is appended to the historical price data database.

+## *NEW!* How to run online

+Our streamlit-based app is now hosted through streamlit and github, and is available [here](https://share.streamlit.io/giddyphysicist/chainlinkhackathon2021/main/analysisDashboard.py) if you'd like to play with it!

-## How to run
+## How to run locally for building your own price data history

-Make sure you have a recent version of python installed on your machine.
+Make sure you have a recent version of python (3.8 or higher) installed on your machine.

 Create a new directory on your local computer and cd into it.
 >mkdir petabot-project